martlaf/arduino_irs/README.md

 # arduino_irs

+This is a retrieved project - files will add over time and allow full functionality.

 This IRS is set to be used as an embedded system only collecting data, but not using them in real time.
 The collected data can then be analysed (ex with MATLAB) in order to retreive the position and orientation of the embedded system.